-JAMSoc are the Joint Anglican and Methodist Society, a Christian Society in Durham which is open to anyone of any background or denomination.
-They meet every Sunday afternoon at Elvet Methodist Church or at St Oswald’s Church at 1:30PM where they share food and discuss how faith implicates us in the 21st Century-from issues on sexuality and gender to politics, poverty and the environment, led by members of the society or a variety of speakers.
+ICMD is a Christian student society in Durham which is open to anyone of any background or denomination.
+They meet every Sunday afternoon at DCM Elvet or at St Oswald’s Church at 1:30PM where they share food and discuss how faith implicates us in the 21st Century-from issues on sexuality and gender to politics, poverty and the environment, led by members of the society or a variety of speakers.

-JAMSoc is a Christian Society which strongly supports LGBT+ and also advocates disability, race, and gender rights.
+ICMD is a Christian Society which strongly supports the LGBTQIA+ communities and also advocates for disability, race, and gender rights.
 It is open to those of every faith and none, and discussion is open and balanced.

 15th Durham (Elvet) Scout Group & Elvet Explorer Unit